MomoRC-tech/Water-Level-Sensor-Probe-with-esphome/README.md

 ```
 Warmup suppresses the first few publishes to avoid skewed initial values.

+### Kalman filtering notes
+- `water_depth_from_head_kalman` filters only the computed depth (meters) from the well head.
+- `water_depth_from_surface_kalman` is derived as a template: `head_kalman + cfg_surface_to_well_head`.
+- Rationale: Kalman is translation-invariant; adding a constant offset after filtering is mathematically equivalent to filtering the offset signal, avoids double-filtering/extra lag, and instantly reflects runtime changes to the surface→head offset.

 Deep sleep
 - Typical cycle: wake → energize sensor → measure → publish → power off → sleep.
 - Toggle “Deep Sleep Disable” in HA to keep the device awake for OTA/debugging.